Race to the Sky (hillclimb): Future

 2007 was the last year of the Race to the Sky.
-Event organizer Grant Aitken had given up the rights to the event to the Lee family in order to run the 2007 event.
+Event organiser Grant Aitken had given up the rights to the event to the Lee family in order to run the 2007 event.
 The Lee family were the former owners of the access road for Snow Farm resort, the route used for the event.
 Aitken noted several factors which led to his decision to surrender his right to run the event.
 They include marginal finances, changes to the tenure of the land used for the event, his team of helpers suffering burnout after a decade running the event, and the need to renew resource consents to continue with the event in the future.
 Aitken also had a troubled relationship with the Lee family who still own part of the access road.
 There was difficulty securing Silverstone as the title sponsor of the event, as Silverstone was signed for 2007 at the eleventh hour.
 Although it was hoped that the event would continue, the 2008 event was cancelled when new organisers could not be found.
 The event's official website was expired as of 14 October 2007.

 On August 13, 2014 it was announced that Race to the Sky would return in 2015 under the management of Highlands Motorsport Park and Tony Quinn.
 The 2015 race was known as the Repco Race to the Sky presented by Highlands, gaining a new claim to fame as the longest gravel hill climb in the world following the paving of Pikes Peak.